fprasx/unlocked/mdbook/src/code/reclaim/push_pop.md

 ```

 The `compare_exchange` syntax is slightly different, but it's doing the exact
 same thing.
-We don't have to specify `Ordering`s because it's built in by the
+We don't have to specify orderings because they're built in by
-`haphazard` crate.
+`haphazard`.
 On a successful `compare_exchange`, we `retire` the pointer
-to the old `WriteDescriptor`.
+to the old `Descriptor`.
 When it is finally reclaimed, its `Drop`
 implementation will run and its inner `WriteDescriptor` will also get reclaimed
 safely.